 Barbara is a lecturer and assessor for the English Shetland Sheepdog Club Training of Judges Scheme and lectures on the Breed Standard, Conformation and Movement and Judging Procedures.
 She has also lectured on the Shetland Sheepdog to other breed clubs and lectured on the Breed Standard generally in Australia and New Zealand in 2007 and to All Breeds Judges in Denmark in 2004 (organised by the Danish Shetland Sheepdog Club) and in Norway in 2012 (organised by the Norwegian Shetland Sheepdog Club).
 She also presented the Breed Standard lecture as part of the Kennel Club’s Judges Development Programme in March 2009.

 We were both founder members of the East Anglian Branch of the ESSC and have served that Branch in various roles.
-Due to Dick's involvement with the main committee of the English Shetland Sheepdog Club - he was elected to the committee in 1979 as Show Manager, then took on the secretaryship from 1982 to 1994 at which point he became chairman (a position he retains to this day) - Barbara has not offered herself for election to the committee of that club as we believe that, with a club of over 1,500 members, it is unfair to have the voice of two people from the same household on the committee.
+Dick has served the main committee of the English Shetland Sheepdog Club in various roles - he was elected to the committee in 1979 as Show Manager, then took on the secretaryship from 1982 to 1994 at which point he became chairman.
+2019 saw his retirement from the committee after forty years service.
+Barbara has not offered herself for election to the committee of that club as we believe that, with a club of over 1,500 members, it is unfair to have the voice of two people from the same household on the committee.
 However, together we played a major part in the preparation and organisation of the International Conference 2000 weekend held by the ESSC.
 Similarly, we were both heavily involved in the production of the ESSC's DVD on the Breed Standard which was published in February 2013.